arunasurya/academy/bitcointx.md

 - the sum of all your utxos is the sum of you all the bitcoin you own

 If you want to send bitcoin to someone, you need to create a new transaction.
-- you can use one of your utxos as the sole input OR
+- you can use one of your utxos as the sole input if that utxo amount is adequate OR
-- you can use several utxos as inputs
+- you can use several utxos as inputs if each utxo is too small

 ### Transaction outputs
-Outputs can't be divided.
-You need to spend whole outputs.
-For instance, if you have a utxo of 2BTC and only want to send 1BTC to a friend, you need to use all of it as an input to a new transaction.
-This transaction can then have two outputs, with 1BTC each (minus the miner fee).
+Outputs can't be divided: you need to spend whole outputs.

+Example: Alice has 2BTC in one utxo.
+If she wants to send 0.5BTC to Bob, she needs to take the entire utxo of 2BTC, send 0.5BTC to Bob and the remainder (1.5BTC) as a change to her new address (minus the miner fee).

 A transaction output contains the following:
 - value (amount in satoshis)